-This Information Sheet explains what exempt information is and why an agency must consider it when deciding whether to give access to documents applied for under the Right to Information Act 2009 (Qld) (RTI Act).1The main purpose of the RTI Act is to give a right of access to Queensland government information unless it is decided that, on balance, giving access would be contrary to the public interest.
+This Information Sheet explains what exempt information is and why an agency must consider it when deciding whether to give access to documents applied for under the Right to Information Act 2009 (Qld) (RTI Act).1 Under the RTI Act access must be given unless it is decided that disclosure would be contrary to the public interest.

-Exempt information generally consists of specific, identifiable classes of information.2 It includes information that is subject to Cabinet confidentiality, legal professional privilege, and confidential information.
+Exempt information generally consists of specific, identifiable classes of information.
+It includes information that is subject to Cabinet confidentiality, legal professional privilege, and confidential information.
 It also includes information that is protected from release by other pieces of legislation, such as the Child Protection Act 1999 and the Witness Protection Act 2000.

-Current as at: June 1, 2016
+Current as at: April 30, 2020